chalco777/wastewaters_project/resistance_analysis/resistance_abundance.md

     panel.grid.minor = element_blank()
   )

-# Crear el gráfico para INSN y HCH y almacenarlo en 'p_others'
+# Create the plot for INSN and HCH and store it in 'p_others'
 p_others <- ggplot() +
   geom_bar(
     data = mean_fraction_df2_others,